Narborough Road: History

-Narborough Road was previously the main route from Leicester to the nearby city of Coventry.
-In 1485, Richard III rode south down the street towards Market Bosworth for the Battle of Bosworth against Henry Tudor; the street was crowded with people wanting to see him and cheer him off.
-After Richard lost the battle, his naked body was put on a horse and ridden back along the same route.
+During the final decades of the 19th century, industries that manufactured products such as footwear, hosiery and knitwear began to grow in Leicester.
+As a result, the local population increased rapidly as more workers moved to the city from places such as Coventry and Northampton.
+This, in turn, stimulated the building of new houses and new tramway infrastructure on Narborough Road.
 In the mid-20th century, Narborough Road was closer to being a residential area; it then became a fashion street, with its retail units mainly selling clothes and fabrics.
 The opening of a number of restaurants and bars brought in students from the city's two universities, University of Leicester and De Montfort University.
 As of December 2015, 204 of the 222 units along the street (92%) are non-residential.